 Other Manipulation Options

-For more general changes, you can right-click on any selected Interest Area to access additional options like rotating, resizing, or converting its shape.
+For broader changes, right-click on any selected Interest Area to access the IA Shape Actions menu, which includes options for rotating, resizing, or converting the shape type.